How do I copy Amazon S3 objects from another AWS account?

 }

-Note: This example IAM policy includes only the minimum required permissions for listing objects and copying objects across buckets in different accounts.
-You must customize the allowed S3 actions according to your use case.
+Note: The preceding example IAM policy includes only the minimum required permissions to list objects and copy objects to buckets across accounts.
+Customize the allowed S3 actions based on your use case.
 For example, if the user must copy objects that have object tags, then you must also grant permissions for s3:GetObjectTagging.
-If you experience an error, try performing these steps as an admin user.
+If you experience permissions errors, then isolate IAM related issues as an admin user.

-3. In the destination account, set S3 Object Ownership on the destination bucket to bucket owner preferred.
-After you set S3 Object Ownership, new objects uploaded with the access control list (ACL) set to bucket-owner-full-control are automatically owned by the bucket's account.
+3. In the destination account, set S3 Object Ownership on the destination bucket to Bucket owner preferred.
+The destination account now automatically owns the new objects that you upload with the ACL set to bucket-owner-full-control.

-4. In the destination account, modify the bucket policy of the destination bucket to grant the source account permissions for uploading objects.
-Additionally, include a condition in the bucket policy that requires object uploads to set the ACL to bucket-owner-full-control.
-You can use a statement similar to the following:
+4. In the destination account, modify the destination's bucket policy to grant the source account permission to upload objects.
+Also, include a condition in the bucket policy that requires object uploads to set the ACL to bucket-owner-full-control.

 {